charlottegray17/100-days-of-code/log.md

 ## Day 28: Monday July 28, 2020

-**Today's Progress**: I didn't fil l in the log but posted on twitter about my css art eyes so let's go with that.
+**Today's Progress**: I didn't fill in the log but posted on twitter about my css art eyes so let's go with that.

 **Thoughts:**